 This is a common question for those in the beginner stages of fasting.
 And at first glance, it may seem like the right choice.
 After all, many of them claim to be calorie-free, and they are in a sense because they do not contain sugars or carbs.
 However, they do contain artificial sweeteners, and these can trigger sugar cravings and even raise your blood sugar level.

 Pretty straight forward, however, it still is worth mentioning.
 When fasting, your stomach is empty.
 Alcohol on an empty stomach as we all know if always a bad choice.
 You become intoxicated faster, have worse hangovers, and severe dehydration.
 Not to mention that many alcoholic drinks, especially mixed drinks, wine, and others, have lots of calories, which would thereby negate your fasting.

 Although juice can be very healthy if it is pure fruit juice, it is also full of sugar.
 Even natural sugars from the fruits themselves count.
 So, despite the vitamins and minerals you can get from pure fruit juices, keep it for your feeding time and not your fasting time.

 This includes “Green Juices” or juice cleanses.
 Although these are meant to detox and cleanse the body.
 However, they do contain calories and natural sugars that will spike up your blood sugar.
 Again, not a good choice during the fasting period.

-What is a certain fact is that IF or Intermittent Fasting is a very effective way to lose weight, just as long as you follow the guidelines.
-The guidelines are set around the feeding window and the fasting window and these must be respected.
+What is an absolute fact is that IF or Intermittent Fasting is a very effective way to lose weight, just as long as you follow the guidelines.
+The guidelines are set around the feeding window, and the fasting window, and these must be respected.
 However, drinking the right liquids during your fasting window can help to alleviate the negative symptoms of fasting, for both beginners and advanced IF practitioners.